damiendart/robotinaponcho/index.markdown

 ## What?

 Hello!
 I'm Damien Dart, and this is my personal site.
-I'm an occasional computer person, specialising in front-end web development, and cartoon illustrator.
+I'm a part-time computer person, specialising in front-end web development, and illustrator.

 ## Websites I've built